nofxx/mongoid-geospatial/README.md

 Points
 ------

 This gem defines a specific `Point` class under the Mongoid::Geospatial namespace.
-Make sure to use `type: ::Mongoid::Geospatial::Point` to avoid name errors or collisions with other `Point` classes you might already have defined `NameError`s
+Make sure to use `type: ::Mongoid::Geospatial::Point` to avoid name errors or collisions with other `Point` classes you might already have defined `NameError`s.

 Currently, MongoDB supports query operations on 2D points only, so that's what this lib does.
 All geometries apart from points are just arrays in the database.
 Here's is how you can input a point as: